Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Los Angeles' games this year have hit the over one time in six opportunities (16.7%).

-- When Los Angeles scores more than 20.0 points, it is 3-0 against the spread and 3-0 overall.
+- Los Angeles is 3-0 against the spread and 3-0 overall in games when it puts up more than 20.0 points.

-- When Los Angeles totals over 350.6 yards, the team is 4-1 against the spread and 4-1 overall.
+- Los Angeles is 4-1 against the spread and 4-1 overall when the team picks up over 350.6 yards.

-- This year, the Chargers have six turnovers, five fewer than the Patriots have takeaways (11).
+- The Chargers have six giveaways this season, while the Patriots have 11 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Patriots.